Updated: Jan 31, 2022

 HOA Board members have many decisions to make.
-But, whether or not you should enforce a rule shouldn’t be a decision.
+But whether you should enforce a rule shouldn’t be a decision.
 Consistency: it’s one of the keys for a happier neighborhood environment.

 HOA Restrictions: When Can You Fight Back?

-Most HOA's implement rules to maintain their particular neighborhood’s status quo.
-However, there are times when the HOA's themselves may actually cross a line.
+Most HOA's implement rules to maintain their neighborhood’s status quo.
+However, there are times when the HOA's themselves may cross a line.
 While not common, HOA's can break the rules themselves.
-Homeowners associations are actually bound by federal and state laws, too.
-Not unlike the laws we all have to follow, HOAs must abide by their own regulations.
+Homeowner's associations are bound by federal and state laws, too.
+Not unlike the laws we all must follow, HOAs must abide by their own regulations.
 Homeowners may fight back in the event their own HOA commits any of the following transgressions:

 Violating the Fair Housing Act: The Fair Housing Act was put into place to protect homeowners from discrimination based on race, color, national origin, sex, religion, disability, and familial status.
 Some states even have additional protections in place based on sexual orientation or gender identity.
 HOAs are not allowed to deny new property owners or tenants based on any of these protected characteristics.
 Anyone who believes this act has been violated is allowed to file a complaint with the Department of Housing and Urban Development.

 Enforcing unofficial rules: A homeowner must violate an official rule in the CC&Rs to face consequences from the HOA.
 The rule must be voted on and approved by the board before HOAs can begin enforcing the new regulation.
 Additionally, homeowners must be made aware of the change in regulations before they are subject to fines.
 This typically means changes to the HOA rules must be added to the CC&Rs with an official start date.
 Homeowners who have been fined for a transgression not stated in the CC&Rs can therefore appeal the fine directly with the HOA.